Hi, I’m Negar Kamali.

 Current Projects

 The main project I am working on is investigating how people detect AI-generated images and what factors make them miss the subtle artifacts and implausibilities these images often contain.
 This project is under supervision of Matt Groh with Kellogg School of Management.
 My research aims to develop tools and techniques to enhance human ability to distinguish between real and synthetic images.
 In a world where AI-generated images are increasingly realistic, understanding how people perceive them is crucial for combating misinformation and maintaining trust in visual media.
+This work is published in Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems and another paper is coming out soon!

 Think you have what it takes to distinguish real photos from AI generated images?
 Put your skills to the test on our DetectFakes website!